Home / Mica Regulation

 Confirmation of reception of the application

-Once the application is carried out to a domestic regulatory authority in charge of enforcing the MiCA regulation in its jurisdiction, the Regulation states in Article 63.1 that the competent authority must confirm reception within 5 working days.
+Once the application is carried out to a domestic regulatory authority in charge of enforcing the MiCA regulation in its jurisdiction, the Regulation states in Article 63.1 that the competent authority must confirm receipt within 5 working days.

 STAGE 3